JuliaPluto/HypertextLiteral.jl/docs/src/index.md

 characters.

     @print @htl("<tag $("" => "value")/>")
-    #-> ERROR: "Attribute name must not be empty."
+    #-> ERROR: LoadError: "Attribute name must not be empty."⋮

     @print @htl("<tag $("&att" => "value")/>")
     #=>
-    ERROR: DomainError with &att:
+    ERROR: LoadError: DomainError with &att:
-    Invalid character ('&') found within an attribute name.
+    Invalid character ('&') found within an attribute name.⋮ =#
-    =#

 Unquoted interpolation adjacent to a raw string is also an error.